sava-f/object_detection_demo_flow/README.md

 -  "-ns", "--nsteps" = number of steps/epochs (default = 5000)
 - "-es", "--estep" = evaluation steps (default = 50)

+To visualize results use Tensorboard.
+To launch it run:

+        tensorbod --logdir=absolute_path_to_training_folder

+Please launch it without activate any conda environment (this will be fixed in the future)
 ### Run the inference to test the result
 Run the local python script (it's not a python notebook):